Senju Shunga’s Lesbian Version of the Octopus and the Pearl Diver

 Female Octopus

 This idea came to him in the early stages of creating this painting.
-He imagined than many have assumed that the octopus in Hokusai’s iconic design is of the male genus.
+He imagined than many have assumed that Hokusai’s iconic design is of the male genus.
 But what if it’s not?
 What if the octopus is female?
 Behold Senju’s ‘lesbian‘ interpretation…

 The Octopus and the Pearl Diver by Senju Shunga